The answer is, “Yes, the postmaster can be a gazetted officer”. Let’s delve deeper into the topic and find out more.

 All postal rules, procedures, and regulations must know as postmasters, who must ensure that all employees follow them.
 In order to document mail activities, strong record-keeping, filing, and report-writing skills are also required.
 Postmasters are expected to propose a budget and will give one to work with.
 They are in charge of a large number of employees, and they not only hire permanent employees but also relief workers and highway contract route delivery services on occasion.

-Administrative tasks such as hiring, employee assessments, scheduling, cash handling, and payroll performed or supervised through them.
+Administrative tasks such as hiring, employee assessments, scheduling, cash handling, and payroll are performed or supervised through them.
 At a service window, they can also assist and provide services to clients.

 GAZETTED CATEGORY OF POSTMASTERS-